shenjessiej/bear-writing/_posts/2021-03-12-summer-on-scott-street.markdown

 “We broke Joanne’s window just last week,” Hazel points out.

-“Yeah, fuckass,” Lee says, earning a half-hearted elbow to the ribcage.
+“Yeah, dumbass,” Lee says, earning a half-hearted elbow to the ribcage.
 She snickers and rolls over onto her side, daring to retreat to the shade of a second tree.
 “How ‘bout the fish aisle?
 Not at the butcher, at the, the,”

 “At the Korean grocer?”
 Hazel asks.